test137E29B/GTAV-Vehicle-DLC-Merger/README.md

 - Run `npm start`
 - Wait...
 - In the `output` folder will be the format and files needed to create the DLC pack in OpenIV.
+- There is only an `americandlc.rpf` language folder in the output.
+If you need other languages, you can copy the oxt file into those rpfs too.

 ## OpenIV